Geography of Thailand

 Thailand is a sovereign state located in the center of Mainland Southeast Asia.
 The country extends from the southeastern foothills of the Himalayas to the Mekong river, further south to the Gulf of Thailand, and roughly to the middle of the Malay Peninsula and the Andaman Sea of the Indian Ocean.
 It has a total size of 513,120 km2 which is the 50th largest in the world.
-The land area lies between latitudes 5° 37' South and 20° 27' North, and between the longitude 97° 22' West and 105° 37' East.
+The land area lies between latitudes 5° 37' North and 20° 27' North, and between the longitude 97° 22' East and 105° 37' East.
+Around 70% of the Gulf of Thailand's coastline is Thai.

 Thailand shares a 4,863 km long international land boundary with Myanmar, Laos, Cambodia and Malaysia.
-The nation's axial position influenced many aspects of Thailand's society and culture.
+The nation's axial position influenced many aspects of Thai society and culture.
 Southern Thailand is the only land route from mainland Asia to Malaysia and Singapore.
 It has an exclusive economic zone of 305,778 km2.